alttch/eva3/doc/virtual.rst

     ./xc/evirtual unit unit1

-To set the status or value or the unit or sensor, you should run the following
+To set status or value of a unit or sensor, you should run the following
 command:

     ./xc/evirtual unit unit1 set 1
     ./xc/evirtual sensor sensor1 set 1 29.4445

-You should always set the status, but the value is an optional parameter.
+You should always set status, but value is an optional parameter.

-To simulate the execution of the unit action script, you should run the following command:
+To simulate execution of the unit action script, you should run the following
+command:

     ./xc/evirtual unit unit1 1